-In addition, the Bulletin will reference that the Fund is subject to various fees and expenses described in the Registration Statement.
+In addition, the Bulletin will reference that the Funds are subject to various fees and expenses described in the Registration Statement.
 The Bulletin will discuss any exemptive, no-action, and interpretive relief granted by the Commission from any rules under the Act.
-The Bulletin will also disclose that the NAV for the Shares will be
+The Bulletin will also disclose that the NAV for the Shares will be calculated after 4:00 p.m.
+Eastern time each trading day.